 The second year of academic French expands on first-year French in the review of grammar and in the cultural reading material.
 Communication skills are emphasized stressing oral proficiency.
-FR-201/202/203 meets the Arts & Letters Sequence requirement for the AAOT degree.
+Meets the arts & letters requirement for the AAOT degree.
 Prerequisite: Pass FR-103 or instructor consent.

-FR-202 Second-Year French 4 credits, Winter 4 class hours/week
+FR-202 Second-Year French 4 credits, Winter

 The second year of academic French expands on first-year French in the review of grammar and in the cultural reading material.
 Communication skills are emphasized stressing oral proficiency.
-FR-201/202/203 meets the Arts & Letters Sequence requirement for the AAOT degree.
-Prerequisite: Pass FR-201 or instructor consent
+Meets the arts & letters requirement for the AAOT degree.
+Prerequisite: Pass FR-201 or instructor consent.